Upcoming changes for travel to Europe

 The European Union is introducing two important changes for travel to Europe.
 These are:

-The EU Entry/Exit system is a new electronic system that will replace the physical stamping of passports when you go through passport control when arriving in and departing from your destination.
+The EU Entry/Exit system is a new electronic system that replaces the physical stamping of passports when you go through passport control when arriving in and departing from your destination.
 It will register all entries and exits to and from the participating European countries, which basically means it will register your movements every time you cross a border in or out of the EU/Schengen area.

-Once the new system is live, when you go through passport control on your arrival to, and departure from your destination, as well as providing your passport you will also need to have a photo of your face taken, and your fingerprints scanned.
+When you go through passport control on your arrival to, and departure from your destination, as well as providing your passport you will also need to have a photo of your face taken, and your fingerprints scanned.

 A short stay refers to visits, holidays or business trips that have a duration of up to 90 days and are taken within a 180 day period.
 The vast majority of travel between the UK and Europe will be classed as a short stay.